Andrew Benintendi Player Props: White Sox vs. Cubs

 Andrew Benintendi At The Plate

-- Among qualified hitters, he ranks 16th in batting average, while his on-base percentage ranks 34th and he is 121st in slugging.
+- Among the qualifying hitters in MLB play, he ranks 23rd in batting average, 40th in on-base percentage, and 123rd in slugging.

-- Benintendi has picked up a hit in 71 of 90 games this season, with multiple hits 26 times.
+- Benintendi has picked up a hit in 71 of 91 games this year, with multiple hits 26 times.

-- In 90 games played this year, he has homered in only two of them.
+- In 91 games played this year, he has gone deep in just two of them.

-- In 25.6% of his games this season, Benintendi has picked up at least one RBI.
-In five of those games (5.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Benintendi has an RBI in 23 of 91 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 39 of 90 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.